 - delivering non-punitive consequences for behaviors that cannot be ignored

-Behavioral parent training can help parents to “get back on track” with a child who is not responding well to the parenting methods currently being used in the family and decrease fighting and tension to improve the overall quality of life in the home.
+PMT can help parents to “get back on track” with a child who is not responding well to the parenting methods currently being used in the family and decrease fighting and tension to improve the overall quality of life in the home.